-The impact of the COVID-19 pandemic has presented the UK with major challenges, which continue to unfold in terms of both scale and complexity.
-Against this backdrop the government has introduced short-term measures to help businesses.
+The impact of the COVID-19 pandemic presented the UK with major challenges.
+The repercussions of such challenges continue to unfold as the economy begins to recover.
+Against this backdrop the government introduced a range of financial support measures to help businesses.

-These measures, being temporary in nature, are not covered here.
+These measures, being ultimately temporary in nature, are not covered here.
 In this summary we focus on the other tax measures which may assist you, your family and your business when looking at longer term prudent financial planning.